eucrypt/unmarshal-docs/docs/parser/metabase.md

 ![](../../images/parser/metabase/parser_form_schema_name.png)

 _Fig.
-1.1 Parser form highlighting the database name field_
+1.1 Parser form highlighting the schema name field_

-- **Don’t remember the name you gave?** The name of the schema where your parser is writing data can be found under the View details section.
+- **Don’t remember the name you gave?** The name of the schema where your parser is writing data can be found upon clicking on a respective parser.

 ![](../../images/parser/metabase/parser_view_details.png)

-_Fig 1.2 Parser listing screen view details section_
+_Fig 1.2 Parsers list_

 ![](../../images/parser/metabase/parser_view_details_on_click.png)

-_Fig 1.3 Schema name in the parser View details window_
+_Fig 1.3 Schema name in the parser details window_

 - As initially mentioned, all of your data tables are saved under this schema.
 - The data of each of the contract events/functions selected for indexing(at the time of parser creation) is saved into corresponding tables.